 On a continent that often proved frustrating, Mendoza, Argentina could not have been a more welcoming respite, a food and wine paradise with leafy tree-lined boulevards and the nicest people.

-Halfway through our first trip around the world, we found two lightweight 30 liter Quechua backpacks that weighed only 510 grams and cost only 15 USD each.
-Previously we were traveling with a 40 liter Patagonia pack and a Samsonite carryon suitcase.
-We figured we could simply buy new clothes with all the baggage fees we’d save.
+We had been traveling with a 40 liter Patagonia pack and a carry-on suitcase, but we figured we could simply buy new clothes with all the baggage fees we’d save.

 We came to Nicaragua on a bit of a lark.
 We owned flights to neighboring Costa Rica, so we thought we should try to see Nicaragua as well.
 After a bit of research, we found out some Hollywood stars had vacationed near San Juan del Sur, a small fishing town on the emerald coast just across the border from Costa Rica.